Purdue graduate students training for life on moon, Mars

 With its charcoal lava-formed craters on the isolated slopes of the Mauna Loa volcano in Hawaii, the environment of HI-SEAS bears a striking resemblance to the surface of the moon.
 Ojeda’s two-week mission, named Selene III, ran from Feb.
 22 to March 8 and was part of a current set of short-duration missions run by HI-SEAS.
 The crew for Selene III consisted of Ojeda and five other members, each from different parts of the world with diverse industry backgrounds.
 As crew engineer, Ojeda completed six research projects related to human factors of life at the station and worked on methods of application for future missions.

-Purdue University’s Oscar Ojeda while in Hawaii on his HI-SEAS analog mission, simulating life on the moon.
-Ojeda’s mission was two weeks during March 2021.
-(Photo provided) Download
+Purdue University’s Oscar Ojeda while in Hawaii on his HI-SEAS analog mission, simulating life on the moon and waving the flag of Colombia

 Inside the analog missions